Adelphi Edizioni: History

-The first book published by Adelphi was Robinson Crusoe by Daniel Defoe.
+In 1963, they launched Classics collection: a selection of unique books, including selected works of Georg Büchner, Fede e bellezza by Niccolò Tommaseo, selected novels by Gottfried Keller.
+In 1964, Adelphi published Robinson Crusoe by Daniel Defoe.
 One of their first important publishing endeavours was the publication of a new complete works of Friedrich Nietzsche, edited by Giorgio Colli and Mazzino Montinari, in collaboration with Éditions Gallimard and Walter de Gruyter.
-This project had previously been rejected by the established Italian publisher Giulio Einaudi editore.
-They also publish a literary magazine called Adelphiana.